RyanNgCT/CS2106-prep/Week 4/Lecture 4 - Threads.md

 	- `fork()` a duplicate process or thread
 	- if a single thread executes `exit()`, what would happen to the entire process?
 	- if a single thread calls `exec()`, how about threads?
+	- does the execution order of the threads affect the overall output of the program $\implies$ what about non-deterministic and concurrent threads where the scheduler can run threads in any order and switch threads at any time (preemptive)
+		- looking as race conditions and order of execution
 ## B. Thread Models

 ### B1.
 Kernel versus User Thread Models